List of Neighbours characters introduced in 1986: Susan Cole

-Susan Cole, played by Gloria Ajenstat, made her first screen appearance on 11 August 1986.
+Susan Cole, played by Gloria Ajenstat, made her first appearance on 11 August 1986.
 During her time in the show, Susan moved onto Ramsay Street and developed a romance with Clive Gibbons (Geoff Paine).
 In November 1986, Stephen Cook from TV Week reported that Ajenstat would be leaving Neighbours early the following year.
 Neighbours producer Phil East explained that Ajenstat was simply leaving when her contract came up for renewal.
 A writer for the BBC's Neighbours website said Susan's most notable moment was "Chasing her son's pram down a hill just as it went into the path of Paul Robinson's car – causing it to crash."
 Fergus Shiel from The Sydney Morning Herald branded Susan "sultry."

 Susan has an affair with Fred Mitchell (Nick Waters), while she works for him and his wife, Madge (Anne Charleston), at their hardware shop.
 When Madge catches them together, she leaves Fred.
 Susan and Fred's relationship becomes strained after Susan discovers she is pregnant.
 She gives birth to a son, who she names Frederick Samuel "Sam" Cole (Scott Wealands; Thomas Hamston).
 Fred does not want the responsibility of another child and ends the relationship with Susan.